 Verse 6: And sware by him that liveth for ever and ever, who created heaven, and the things that therein are, and the earth, and the things that therein are, and the sea, and the things which are therein, that there should be time no longer:

-Again, note the similar words spoken to Daniel.
-But, what is meant by the last phrase: “that there should be time no longer”?
+Again, note the similar words spoken to Daniel (Daniel 12:7).
+But what is meant by the last phrase: “that there should be time no longer”?
 While the angel Gabriel referred Daniel to “time times, and an half” which would take place after “power” was to be denied the “holy people,” lasting for that specified length of time, Gabriel tells John “time” would be “no longer”!
 White comes to the rescue when she states: “This time which the angel declares with a solemn oath, is not the end of this world’s history, neither of probationary time, but of prophetic time, which should precede the advent of our Lord.”
 [4] While she says more, it is well to stop and consider the matter of “prophetic time” as spelled out in Numbers 14:34 and Ezekiel 4:6, namely: each “day” represents a “year.”
 According to Gabriel (as substantiated by White), that method of time reckoning ended in 1844.
 Therefore, from 1844 onwards, time prophecy should be understood in literal, day-for-a-day time and that the “time, times, and an half” of Daniel 12:7 should be understood as three and an half years of literal time.

 Verse 7: But in the days of the voice of the seventh angel, when he shall begin to sound, the mystery of God should be finished, as he hath declared to his servants the prophets.

-Verses 8-11: And the voice which I heard from heaven spake unto me again, and said, Go and take the little book which is open in the hand of the angel which standeth upon the sea and upon the earth.
+Verses 8-10: And the voice which I heard from heaven spake unto me again, and said, Go and take the little book which is open in the hand of the angel which standeth upon the sea and upon the earth.
 And I went unto the angel, and said unto him, Give me the little book.
 And he said unto me, Take it, and eat it up; and it shall make thy belly bitter, but it shall be in thy mouth sweet as honey.
 And I took the little book out of the angel’s hand, and ate it up; and it was in my mouth sweet as honey: and as soon as I had eaten it, my belly was bitter.
-And he said unto me, Thou must prophesy again before many peoples, and nations, and tongues, and kings.

 [1] Seventh-day Adventist Bible Commentary, Vol. 7, page 796 (right column under “1.
 I saw.”)